vuestorefront/vue-storefront/docs/guide/basics/configuration.md

 "defaultStoreCode": "",
 ```

-`defaultStoreCode` is **required**.
+`defaultStoreCode` it is recommended to set some value for it.
 It is used only in the [Multistore setup](../integrations/multistore.md).
 This config variable is referenced in the [core/lib/multistore.ts](https://github.com/DivanteLtd/vue-storefront/blob/master/core/lib/multistore.ts).
 You can think about `defaultStoreCode` as fallback for multistore.
 For example: if you define German store on `"url": "/de"` and Italian store on `"url": "/it"`.
 Then you need to decide which of those stores will be default one and will be reached on `"/"`.
-If you set `"defaultStoreCode": ""` then on `"/"` you will have German store.
+If you set `"defaultStoreCode": "de"` then on `"/"` you will have German store.

 ## Store views